 You can try their coffee and trademark waffle sets that are either sweet or savory in a very pleasant environment.

-They have some fascinating flavors of waffles – smoke duck, salmon, oreo, green tea, etc. Fish and chips is not bad either.
+They have some fascinating flavors of waffles – smoke duck, salmon, oreo, green tea, etc. Fish and chips are not bad either.

 5. Girlie’s Café